 Did you know that Montreal is considered one of the best cities in the world to start an animation career?
 It’s home to a wide range of 3D and 2D animation studios, and attracts tons of projects and talent from all over the world.

-According to industry research by Montreal International, the animation industry provides over 30,000 jobs in audio-visual production.
-And as a whole, Quebec has enjoyed an 88% rise in animation contracts since 2017.
+According to industry research by Montreal International, the animation industry provides over 60,000 jobs in audio-visual production.
+And more than 185 animation projects were completed in Quebec in 2020 alone.
 This sector is really booming.

 If you’re considering becoming an animator in Montreal, you’re definitely in the right place!
 The biggest challenge you’ll face is choosing the right 3D animation training.

 The city is home to several animation colleges, each with their own approach to curriculum and teaching style.
-The program you choose will have a direct impact on your success breaking into the industry...so it’s worth doing some research, to figure out what each school has to offer.
+The program you choose will have a direct impact on your success in breaking into the industry, so it’s worth doing some research to figure out what each school has to offer.

 What’s the Length & Structure of the 3D Animation Program?